Happening Now

 • The analysis showed that over a 30-year period the cost of replacing the garages is 2 to 2 ½ times the cost of making the recommended repairs and implementing a preventative maintenance program.

-• A phased program of construction repairs will be on-going over the next 2½ years.
+• A phased program of construction repairs will be ongoing with anticipation of completion in 2027.

 • Construction will be scheduled with the goal of minimizing impacts to parking availability as much as possible.